 (Regional and condo sales data not seasonally adjusted)

--- The 30-year, fixed-mortgage interest rate averaged 2.96 percent in May, down from 3.23 percent in May 2020, according to Freddie Mac.
-The five-year, adjustable mortgage interest rate was an average of 2.62 percent, compared to 3.16 percent in May 2020.
+-- The 30-year, fixed-mortgage interest rate averaged 6.11 percent in September, up from 2.90 percent in September 2021, according to Freddie Mac.
+The five-year, adjustable mortgage interest rate averaged 4.87 percent, compared to 2.45 percent in September 2021.